MasterBlaster99/Music-Wiki/README.md

  #### - Use of Navigation Components as the application is based on single activity multiple fragments

 ## Issues
  #### - Was facing issues with last.fm api's get methods so i was not able to follow one best practice.
-In retrofit + mvvm pattern there must be a single base URL and accordingly we specify parameters in get() method of retrofit but it was not working in case of last.fm api.Also API KEY should go as a Header but it was not working so i have hardcoded the URLs.
+In retrofit + mvvm pattern there must be a single base URL and accordingly we specify parameters in get() method of retrofit but it was not working in case of last.fm api.
+ #### - Also API KEY should go as a Header but it was not working so i have hardcoded the URLs.

 ## Assumptions Made
  #### - The app should be completely online which means not using room DB and saving anything locally.
 This was not clearly mentioned in the assignment however its a bad practice to always make api calls